Language and Gesture Laboratory

-Welcome to Language and Gesture Laboratory!
+Welcome to our lab!
 We are a team of researchers, graduate students, and undergraduate students who are interested in investigating topics related to the role of gesture (spontaneous hand movement produced while speaking or thinking) plays in language and cognitive development, cognitive processes, and special education.

 We address three main questions:

-1) How does gesture facilitate learning in both adults and children?
-For example, do gestures that show directions (index finger moves to the left) help a learner to remember route sequence?
+2) How does gesture facilitate language production and acquisition of knowledge in both adults and children?
+For example, do gestures produced dysfluencies help speakers to continue their speech?
+Do gestures that show directions (index finger moves to the left) help a learner to remember route sequence?

 3) How do children with special needs (especially Autism Spectrum Disorders) gesture different from their typically-developing peers?
 How do these differences tell us about gesture development and factors related to gesture production and comprehension?

 4) How do children with Autism Spectrum Disorders benefit from the robot-based gestural intervention program?
 Are there any individual variations in the learning outcomes?

 Research supported by